thegeeklab/ansible-later/docs/content/configuration/defaults.md

 # Global logging configuration
 # If you would like to force colored output (e.g. non-tty)
-# set emvironment variable `PY_COLORS=1`
+# set environment variable `PY_COLORS=1`
 logging:
-  # You can enable json logging if a parsable output is required
+  # You can enable JSON logging if a parsable output is required
   json: False
   # Possible options debug | info | warning | error | critical
   level: "warning"